-Arguably, the most important aspect of a pair of earbuds is how well they fit.
-First, they’re lacking the physical clamping force of a pair of over-ears.
-Second, they’re lacking the large cushioned ear pads that usually help to block outside noise.
-These two pairs of ‘buds from Apple take two entirely different approaches to this problem.
-In a classic Apple move, the AirPods try to solve this problem with the design, taking more of a “one-size-fits-all” approach.
+The AirPods (2nd gen) takes a “one-size-fits-all” approach.
 The design is basically identical to the Earpods that come with your iPhone, but minus the wire.
-The goal is simplicity, and everyone should be able to take them out of the box and place them comfortably into their ears.
-Unfortunately, that isn’t the case.
-The AirPods do fit well for some people, but no so much with others.
-Still, even if you get them to fit they do nothing to block outside noise.
-So best case scenario, the AirPods only solve one of the two main issues with fit.
+The goal is simplicity, and for everyone to be able to take it out of the box and place it comfortably into their ears.
+Unfortunately, that isn’t really the case.
+The AirPods fits well for some people, but not for everyone.
+And, even if you do get it to fit it does nothing to block outside noise.
+So best case scenario, the AirPods (2nd gen) only solves one of the two main issues with fit.

-Once you’ve got them comfortably in your ears, the next most important aspect of a pair of true wireless earbuds is battery life.
-You could have the best sounding, most comfortable pair of earbuds in the world, but if you can only enjoy them for an hour at a time what’s the point?
-Both of these earbuds come with quick-charging cases that give you a place to store your earbuds while simultaneously charging them, which is nice.
-They also both charge via a Lightning connector which is kind of a bummer seeing as USB-C is supposed to be our collective inevitable future.
+Once you’ve found a pair of true wireless earbuds that fits comfortably in your ears, you’ll want to assess its battery life.
+You could have the best sounding, most comfortable pair of earbuds in the world, but if you can only enjoy it for an hour at a time, what’s the point?
+Both of these earbuds come with quick-charging cases that store your earbuds while simultaneously charging them.
+They also both charge via a Lightning connector—kind of a bummer considering USB-C has become so prevalent, but expected from Apple.

-But that’s where the similarities end because one of these is not like the other.
-In our testing, we managed to get 4 hours and 7 minutes of constant playback out of Apple’s AirPods when connected to an iPhone X. That gets even shorter if you’re rocking an Android device.
-Testing them with a Pixel 3, we only got 3 hours and 29 minutes of constant playback which isn’t great considering the median for true wireless earbuds seems to be about 4 hours.
+Charging port type is where the charging similarities between these two headsets end.
+In our testing, we managed to get 4 hours and 7 minutes of constant playback out of Apple’s AirPods (2nd gen) when connected to an iPhone X. That gets even shorter if you’re rocking an Android device.
+Testing it with a Pixel 3, we only got 3 hours and 29 minutes of constant playback which isn’t great considering the median for true wireless earbuds is about 4 hours.